Steve Stipanovich: NBA career

 After four consecutive last–place finishes in 1983–1986, the Pacers made the 1987 NBA playoffs, with a 41–41 record.
 Stipanovich averaged 13.2 points, 8.3 rebounds, 2.2 assists, 1.3 steals and 1.2 blocks under new coach Jack Ramsay.
 Playing alongside Chuck Person, Wayman Tisdale, Herb Williams, Clark Kellogg, Vern Fleming and John Long, it was the franchise's second postseason appearance since merging into the NBA in 1976.
 Stipanovich scored a team-high 22 points with 13 rebounds in a Game 1 loss at the Atlanta Hawks.
 He averaged 13.8 points and 7.5 rebounds in the series, as the Pacers won their first ever NBA playoff game in Game 3, but ultimately lost the series in four games.

 Stipanovich played only one more season after the playoff trip, as the Pacers finished 38–44 in 1987–1988, with Stipanovich averaging 13.5 points, 8.3 rebounds, 2.3 assists and 1.1 steals, playing 80 games in his final season.

 Stipanovich missed the entire 1988–89 campaign due to a degenerative knee condition that didn't improve after surgery in November 1988.
 At the time, then Pacers General Manager Donnie Walsh called him the "fifth or sixth-best center in the league" and praised him for "holding his own against the best".

 Stipanovich was forced to retire in 1989, at age 28, due to a dead spot in the bone of his left knee.
 Stipanovich said the injury was so bad he "can't even cut the grass".

 For his five–season NBA career, Stipanovich averaged 13.2 points, 7.8 rebounds, 2.3 assists and 1.0 steals in 403 career games.
 Stipanovich shot 48.4% from the field and 79.6% from the line.

 “The coaches who have worked with me pushed me beyond what I thought I could achieve”, Stipanovich said.
 “They took the time to teach me the fundamentals of basketball.”

 Personal life

 Stipanovich and his wife Terri have six children, Katie, Kelli, Sadie, Hannah, Emma, and Luke.

+In 1980, Stipanovich accidentally shot himself in the shoulder while cleaning his gun.
+He then told police a masked intruder had shot him.
+The next day he acknowledged his lie.
+He faced no criminal charges for the incident.

 Stipanovich has undergone 13 surgeries, including six on his left knee and four shoulder operations since his retirement.

 Following his retirement from the NBA Stipanovich worked in real estate sales in Oregon.
 He eventually returned to the St. Louis area where he is the owner/operator of a coal mine.

-Stipanovich was girls basketball head coach at Westminster Academy, leading the team to a 65–20 record over three seasons.“I just love coaching and being around my kids,” Stipanovich said.
+Stipanovich was girls basketball head coach at Westminster Academy, leading the team to a 65–20 record over three seasons.
+“I just love coaching and being around my kids,” Stipanovich said.
 Two of his daughters played for him.